marcelobojikian/mnb-theme/batocera/README.md

 package br.com.mnb.theme.batocera.xml.converter;
 ```

-Here you will find converters from all over the system, see further on how you should use this class.
+Here you will find converters from all over the system, see further on how you should use this package.

 ```java
 package br.com.mnb.theme.batocera.factory;